CrushedPixel/rust-clap-first-example/README.md

 the [clap-wrapper](https://github.com/free-audio/clap-wrapper/) project.
 The resulting plugins are **self-contained** thanks to a static linking approach.

 The [clack](https://github.com/prokopyl/clack) crate is used to provide safe Rust wrappers for the CLAP API without adding an opinionated plugin framework.

 Uniquely, this example demonstrates exporting **multiple plug-ins from a single binary**!
 To support AU, clap-wrapper's AUv2 plugin factory extension is used.

-Bindings for the clap-wrapper extensions are provided by [Prokopyl](https://github.com/prokopyl)!
+Bindings for the clap-wrapper extensions are provided in [clap-wrapper-extensions](./clap-wrapper-extensions).
 I hope for them to be included in clack directly to reduce the required boilerplate for plugins.

 > Note: this is only tested on macOS at the moment, I will try Windows builds ASAP!